hack3rs.ca network-security

 2. From Lessons Learned to Backlog Work

-$ defender angle: Categorize actions by type (hardening, detection, visibility, process, tooling, training) and assign owners.
-This helps leadership see whether the team is repeatedly failing in the same category.
+$ defender angle: Categorize actions by type — hardening, detection, visibility, process, tooling, training — and assign named owners.
+This tells leadership whether the team is improving in the same area repeatedly or spreading improvement across different program areas.

 $ prove understanding: Separate root causes, contributing factors, and response bottlenecks.